SimonDMurray/contribution-guide/README.md

 ### Nextflow
 The following repositories show the high throughput pipelines I developed in Nextflow for ecological analysis as part of the Eco-Flow project.
 They adhere to nf-core standards, have unit testing implemented with nf-test and are designed to be deployed locally, on HPC or cloud:
 * `Eco-Flow/synteny` - This pipeline runs synteny analysis in a pairwise manner on a list of provided species.
+* `Eco-Flow/pollen-metabarcoding` - This pipeline runs taxonomy predictions on sequencing data designed for a project on pollen metabarcoding.
+* `Eco-Flow/excon` - This pipeline runs expansion and contraction analysis on gene families.

 ### Nextflow Configuration
 * `Eco-Flow/configs` - This repository is inspired by the nf-core configs repository and contains config files developed to allow our collaborators to deploy Nextflow on the HPC configurations at their university.